Kingcorpe/portmanagement-/replit.md

-# Canadian Investment Portfolio Management Platform
+# PracticeOS - Canadian Advisory Practice Management Platform

 ## Overview
-This project is a secure, web-based investment portfolio management system for Canadian financial advisors.
-It manages household-based client portfolios across various Canadian account types (individual, corporate, joint) and integrates with TradingView for alert management.
-Its purpose is to provide a comprehensive tool for overseeing client investments, tracking holdings, and acting on trading signals, aiming to streamline portfolio management for financial professionals.
+PracticeOS is a comprehensive practice management system for Canadian financial advisors.
+It manages household-based client portfolios across various Canadian account types (individual, corporate, joint), integrates with TradingView for alert management, tracks insurance and investment revenue, and provides KPI dashboards and business metrics.
+Its purpose is to provide a unified platform for overseeing client investments, tracking holdings, managing tasks, monitoring revenue goals, and streamlining all aspects of running an advisory practice.

 ## User Preferences
 - I prefer simple language and clear explanations.